billhhh/MnasNet-pytorch-pretrained/README.md

 256 batchsize with 2 K80 GPU.

-I tried with rmsprop as the paper says but it did not work well in my case, so I kept using SGD as my optimizer.
+I tried with rmsprop as the paper says and Adam optimizer but they did not work well in this task, so I kept using SGD as my optimizer.

 From the logs, we can see the model is underfitting, so I got rid of Dropout.